webpack/webpack.js.org/src/content/configuration/configuration-types.md

 ## Exporting a Promise

 webpack will run the function exported by the configuration file and wait for a Promise to be returned.
-If you have an array of Promises you can wrap it in `Promises.all([])`.
 Handy when you need to asynchronously load configuration variables.

 ```js
 module.exports = () => {